 Collaborative to Advance Equity Through Research

-Wendy Smooth, assistant professor, women’s, gender and sexuality studies, is leading Ohio State’s participation in a national initiative to increase research on women and girls of color.
+Wendy Smooth, associate professor, women’s, gender and sexuality studies, is leading Ohio State’s participation in a national initiative to increase research on women and girls of color.
 Ohio State is a member institution of the Collaborative to Advance Equity through Research, established in 2015 to increase understanding and highlight the status of women and girls of color — a growing demographic in the United States that remains underrepresented in academic research.